-System Hostids
+Obtaining System Hostids

-The Imhostid utility prints the exact hostid that FLEXnet Publisher Licensing Toolkit expects to use on any given system.
+The Imhostid utility prints the exact hostid that FLEXnet Licensing requires on any given system.
 If your hostid contains characters other than the ASCII A-Z, a-z, or o-9, use the -utf8 option with lmhostid.
 To view a correct representation of the resulting hostid, use a utility, such as Notepad, that can display UTF-8 encoded strings.